slz4025/mini-suite/README.md

 ## What is it?

-mini-suite is a (planned) set of collaborative tools inspired by the likes of <a href="https://www.office.com/">Microsoft Office</a>
+mini-suite is a (planned) set of collaborative tools inspired by the likes of [Microsoft Office](https://www.office.com/) or [Google Workspace](https://workspace.google.com/).
-or <a href="https://workspace.google.com/">Google Workspace</a>.
 The following tools are planned for development:
-- Spreadsheet
-- Editor
-- File system
+- Markdown editor
-- [maybe] Meetings
+- Spreadsheet editor

 Whereas Microsoft Office or Google Workspace offer a ton of features, mini-suite aims to: